Albanians in North Macedonia: Eastern Orthodox

+Two dozen Orthodox Albanians were recorded as living in the villages of Konopište and Mrežičko near Kavadarci in 1900.
+In 1905, Dimitar Mishev Brancoff gathered statistics about the Christian population of Macedonia, in which the population of Veles appears as consisting of, among others, 12 Christian Albanians.

+In statistics gathered by Vasil Kanchov in 1900, the city of Skopje was inhabited by 31900 people, of whom 150 were Christian Albanians.
+Researcher Dimitar Gađanov wrote in 1916 that Gostivar was populated by, among others, 100 Orthodox Albanians.

 Culture

 The spoken dialects of Albanian are Gheg, by majority, and Tosk in parts of the south.
 Education in Albanian is provided in all levels, including university levels, such as State University of Tetovo, South East European University, also in Tetovo.